StevenJuglerHCC/Steven-Jugler-ENES-246-501/Steven ENES/-7FourSevenSegDisplays/README.md

 1. Engineers work for vendors ..
 For example Engineers work to improve Xilinx hardware FPGAs and Xilinx Vivado software to use them.
 2. Engineers work for commercial/defense companies.
 Some use Xilinx.
 Others use Xilinx's competition.
 3. Engineers work for educational institutions.
 They teach and create open source, public, free tools for their doctorate degrees.
-Their students build circuits with a variety of tools.
+Their students build circuits with a variety of tools and don't try to be an expert at one of them.

 *Describe one area where these three different institutions conflict.*